 Having been around since 2003, it means the company survived the 2008 real estate market implosion.
 That’s a good sign it knows what it’s doing moving forward.

-The stock is up 29% in the past year and it delivers a whopping 7.9% dividend, yet it trades with a trailing P/E of 10.
+The stock fell by two thirds in the recent panic and is sitting at lows it hasn’t seen since after the financial crisis.
 Between its growth and income prospects, ABR is a top candidate for my Money Magnets strategy.

 PennyMac Mortgage Investment Trust (PMT)